-How to Register at Online Casinos
+Register at a New Casino Online

 Note: If you are visiting from the UK you will only see UK licensed casinos displayed.
 International users will see all other licensed casinos as well.
 Have a look at our Online Casinos License guide here.

-You are only permitted to create one account per person, with no duplicates.
+Note that you are only permitted to create one account per person, with no duplicates.

 Most websites have similar privacy policies, which stipulate how they will collect and use your personal information; this is typically based around monitoring activity to understand how people use their site for potential improvements.

 You will also have to confirm that all information you have provided is correct, and you agree to the casino’s terms & conditions.
 You should be sure that you haven’t made any mistakes or missed critical information before completing your registration.